slamora/brackets-wiki/Contributing-to-Brackets.md

 git clone git@github.com:<your username>/brackets.git
 ```

-Because Brackets relies on CodeMirror you want to make sure you have the latest version of CodeMirror.
+Because Brackets relies on [CodeMirror](http://codemirror.net/) you want to make sure you have the latest version of CodeMirror.
 Brackets uses submodules to help track both CodeMirror and the Brackets project from Brackets app.
 To make sure everything is up to date go back to your brackets-app folder and run.

 ```
 git submodule update --init --recursive
 ```

 That should both get the latest version of CodeMirror and sync your fork of Brackets with brackets-app.
-If you run bin/mac/Brackets.app or bin/win/Brackets.exe you'll have your just-forked version of Brackets up and running.
+If you run _bin/mac/Brackets.app_ or _bin/win/Brackets.exe_ you'll have your just-forked version of Brackets up and running.

 Tracking Changes
 -----------------------
-Brackets development moves pretty quickly so I've found that it's really handy to be able to always track the changes from the main branch and pull them down to my local fork.
-To link your local fork of brackets-app with the main project, in your brackets-app directory type
+Brackets development moves pretty quickly so it is really handy to be able to always track the changes from the main branch and pull them down to your local fork.
+To link your local fork of brackets-app with the main project, in your brackets-app directory type:

 ```
 git remote add --track master upstream git@github.com:adobe/brackets-app.git